api3dao/old-api3-docs/airnode/2-7-config-json.md

 1. `cloudProvider` - The cloud provider that will be used to deploy the node.
 Can be `aws` or `local:aws`.

+1. `region` - The cloud provider region that the node will be deployed at.

 1. `logFormat` - The format that Airnode should use to output logs.
 Either `json` or `plain`

 1. `chains` - A list of blockchain configurations.
 See [chains](#chains) below.